meep-morp/meep-morp/README.md

 - I have done multiple projects ranging from backends, front ends, and algorithms :file_cabinet:

-- I am willing to work on free-lance projects and love to contribute to open source projects :bulb: .
+- I am willing to work on freelance projects and love to contribute to open source projects :bulb: .

 <!-- * :magnet: You can checkout my projects from here :fire: - [![projects](https://forthebadge.com/images/badges/check-it-out.svg)]() -->